 What is the value of a medical study when the science publication is owned by a multinational corporation?

-It’s not inherently bad for publishing houses to acquire other publishing houses.
+It’s not inherently bad for academic publishing houses to acquire other publishing houses.
 While these journals make up half the market, they are by no means the only games in town.
 And, at least in theory, the invisible hand of the market should still hold sway.
 If these journals become compromised in some way, maybe due to publisher interference/political agenda, theoretically they should face resistance like a loss in readership, reduction of prestige, less academic clout, etc. Theoretically, the market would correct itself.

-How Does An Academic Journal Maintain Integrity?
+How Does An Academic Publication Maintain Integrity?

 PLoS One survives for the same reason that these other academic publishing outlets have become so lucrative: It gets content for free.
 Academic publishers rely on researchers to provide them articles, free of charge, and on other researchers to edit and review those articles, again for free.